mhyrzt/Dlib-Android-Face-Landmark/README.md

 at first it's good to mention that it's not a great and optimized Implementation of face landmark detection it's kinda naive and simple one. :)

 # summary

-in this project utilize following libraries for making a face landmark detection system:
+this project utilize following libraries for making a face landmark detection system:

 - [dlib](http://dlib.net/): used this library natively with c++ for extracting face landmarks.